isabella232/data-workbench.en-1/help/home/c-get-started/c-work-worksp/c-save-wksp.md

 ## Save a workspace locally {#section-3f331c880f1a490c96844103c2432d61}

-The default save location is the User\*profile name*\Workspaces\*tab name* folder within the Data Workbench installation directory.
-For example, if you are working with the Movies profile and you save a workspace locally from the [!DNL Custom] tab, the workspace is saved to the **User\Movies\Workspaces\Custom** folder in your Data Workbench installation directory.
+The default save location is the **User\profile name\Workspaces\tab name** folder within the Data Workbench installation directory.
+For example, if you are working with the Movies profile and you save a workspace locally from the [!UICONTROL Custom] tab, the workspace is saved to the **User\Movies\Workspaces\Custom** folder in your Data Workbench installation directory.

 **To save changes to a workspace**